Zero-Down-Time/kubezero/releases/v1.22/README.md

 Further usage of this controller to automate any DNS related configurations, like Ingress etc. is planned for following releases.

 ### Container runtime
 Cri-o now uses crun rather than runc, which reduces the memory overhead *per pod* from 16M to 4M, details at [crun intro](https://www.redhat.com/sysadmin/introduction-crun)

+With 1.22 and the switch to crun, support for [CgroupV2](https://www.kernel.org/doc/Documentation/cgroup-v2.txt) has been enabled.

 ## Version upgrades
-- Istio to 1.13.2 using new upstream Helm charts
+- Istio to 1.13.3 using the new Helm [gateway charts](https://istio.io/latest/docs/setup/additional-setup/gateway/)
+- Logging: ECK operator upgraded from 1.6 to 2.1, fluent-bit 1.9.3
+- Metrics: Prometheus and all Grafana charts to latest to match V1.22
+- ArgoCD to V2.3
+- AWS EBS/EFS CSI drivers to latest versions
+- cert-manager to V1.8
 - aws-termination-handler to 1.16
-- aws-iam-authenticator to 0.5.7, required for >1.22 allows using the latest version on the client side again
+- aws-iam-authenticator to 0.5.7, required for >1.22 which allows using the latest version on the client side again

 ## Misc
 - new metrics and dashboards for openEBS LVM CSI drivers